linode/docs/docs/guides/game-servers/minecraft-with-bungee-cord/index.md

 {{< /file >}}

-After, you set the right values for bungeecord and ip_forward, restart the Spigot servers to enable IP forwarding.
+After, you set the right values for `bungeecord` and `ip_forward`, restart the Spigot servers to enable IP forwarding.

 ## Troubleshooting